 Elyse is currently a PhD student in Epidemiology at The Ohio State University.
 She was previously employed as an evaluator for the Black Women's Health Imperative.
 She is working on program evaluation of the implementation of Change Your Lifestyle.
 Change Your Life., a lifestyle intervention program to prevent type 2 diabetes, in underserved populations.
-She previously worked as a Health Care Analyst at Blue Cross Blue Shield of Michigan, where she utilizes predictive modeling to target patients for Care Management programs and utilizes biostatistical and epidemiological methodology to assist in program evaluation and customer reporting.
+She previously worked as a Health Care Analyst at Blue Cross Blue Shield of Michigan, where she utilized predictive modeling to target patients for Care Management programs and utilized biostatistical and epidemiological methodology to assist in program evaluation and customer reporting.
 Elyse also has past employment experience working as a Research Assistant and Project Coordinator in epidemiological and health services research.
 Her most recent work was with Dr. Jinping Xu in the Department of Family Medicine and Public Health Sciences at the Wayne State University School of Medicine on a project investigating the treatment decision-making process of men with localized prostate cancer.

 - MPH in Biostatistics-Wayne State University, 2016

 - BS in Cell and Molecular Biology-University of Michigan, 2012